Take Action: Save Absentee Voting!

 What’s at stake?

-If SB 287 passes, it will:
+If SB 287 is signed, it will:

 • Require voters requesting absentee ballots to show proof of ID or get their form notarized, barriers that disproportionately impact voters with disabilities, older adults, and those without easy access to printers, scanners, or a notary